evoWeb/recaptcha/Documentation/Configuration/Index.rst

          6LeIxAcTAAAAAGG-vFI1TnRWxMZNFuojJ4WifJWe

    Description
-         The public key is needed for the validation of submits.
+         The private key is needed for the validation of submits.

          Google provides a key for automatic testing purpose and this is used as default.